kritsel/tado-openapispec-v2/src/site/markdown/index.md

 ## tado API definition - community managed

-This website is the documentation companion for GitHub repository https://github.com/kritsel/tado-openapispec-v2.
-That repo is used to maintain a community managed API definition (based on the OpenAPI specification, a.k.a.
+GitHub repository https://github.com/kritsel/tado-openapispec-v2 is used to maintain a community managed API definition (based on the OpenAPI specification, a.k.a.
 Swagger) for the **tado API v2** as exposed via https://my.tado.com/api/v2.

+(This website is the documentation companion for that repo)

-It is based on the experience of software developers who are experimenting with the API to create their own solutions.
+The API definition is based on the experience of software developers who use the API to create their own solutions.

 This API definition is not maintained or officially published by the tado&ordm; company.
 The contents of this API definition is a best-effort product.